cybersokari/allure-report-deployer/README.md

 #### Key Features

-- **Auto-Expire Hosting**: No need for cleaning up outdated reports, the website is hosted using Firebase's Preview Channels, which has a maximum life of 30 days.
+- **Auto-Expire Hosting (Optional)**: No need for cleaning up outdated reports, the website is hosted using Firebase's Preview Channels, which has a maximum life of 30 days.
 - **Customizable URL**: Use the `REPORT_ID` environment variable to control your report's hosting:
     - Using the **same `REPORT_ID`** overwrites the previous report at the same URL.
     - Using a **new `REPORT_ID`** generates a unique URL for each report.